daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

 16. Create a new Supplier, and check that it is integrated on ERP Primavera

-17. Create a new Resource with name *"Product"*, and set it as using the external data source *"Primavera"* that you created earlier.
+17. Go to modeling area.
+Create a new Resource with name *"Product"*, and set it as using the external data source *"Primavera"* that you created earlier.

 18. On Resource *"Product"*, navigate to tab *"[Data References](https://docs.numbersbelieve.com/omnia3_modeler_references.html)"*, and define a reference for Primavera assemblies: